martinsmith1968/NativeWindowsConsoleApplicationsCPP/.docs/ShowDateTime.md

 -@, --use-default-arguments-file +/-  Use Default Arguments File (ShowDateTime.options) (Default:true)
 -$, --use-local-arguments-file +/-    Use Local Arguments File (ShowDateTime.options) (Default:true)

-Default App arguments can be specified in : c:\utils-new\msbin\ShowDateTime.options Local App arguments can be specified in : C:\Users\marti\ShowDateTime.options
+Default App arguments can be specified in : C:\dev\Github\martinsmith1968\NativeWindowsConsoleApplicationsCPP\Output\x64\Debug\ShowDateTime.options
+Local App arguments can be specified in : C:\dev\Github\martinsmith1968\NativeWindowsConsoleApplicationsCPP\.docs\ShowDateTime.options

 Notes:
 This uses 'strftime' internally, so see the following for supported date formats: